syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export.md

 To achieve this, you can follow these steps:

-1. Access the [pdfExportProperties](../../api/grid/pdfExportProperties/#multipleexport) of the Grid component.
+1. Access the [pdfExportProperties](../../api/grid/pdfExportProperties/#multipleexport) of the Grid control.

 2. Set the [multipleExport->type](../../api/grid/multiplePdfExport/#type) property to **NewPage**.